 Portland has more lights to see beyond those on the water.
 Visit the “Largest Holiday Light Show West of the Mississippi” at the Winter Wonderland drive-through light show that features over 250 staged scenes.

-Then head to The Grotto for their Christmas Festival of Lights, one of the largest Christmas choral festival in the world.
-The festival features more than 170 indoor holiday concerts performed by many of the region’s finest school, church, and civic choirs.
+Then head to The Grotto for their Christmas Festival of Lights, one of the largest Christmas choral festivals in the world.
+The festival features more than 170 indoor holiday concerts performed by many of the region’s finest schools, churches, and civic choirs.

 Are you ready to plan your west coast holiday getaway?
 Do you have a favorite Christmas town you think should be added to this list?